 Michael spent close to a decade giving bookkeepers the tools to start, grow and scale their own business outside of the accounting firm realm.

-In this episode of the Growing Your Firm Podcast, David Cristello and Michael Palmer discuss:
+In this episode of the Growing Your Firm Podcast by Jetpack Workflow Software, David Cristello and Michael Palmer discuss:

 - The #1 way to grow your bookkeeping practice

 - How to put systems in place to maximize profits

 - Ways to keep clients excited to work with you even if you double your fees

 - LINKEDIN: Michael Palmer

 #1 Way To Grow Your Bookkeeping Practice: